 For example, a teacher tackles the situation discussing with the pupils involved, or the dispute is solved by mediation.
-In some cases, it will be necessary to be very assertive about the hurtful behavior of the pupil.
-When in doubt, consult the KiVa team, the Head Educational Advisor (secondary) or the Assistant Deputy Director (primary).
+In some cases, it will be necessary to be very assertive about the hurtful behaviour of the pupil.
+When in doubt, consult the KiVa team or the Assistant Deputy Director.